Support Following the Shogun フロントページへ戻る

 Kanazawa Castle Vol. 5: Honmaru — 1590s Nozura-zumi Stone Walls, Turret Sites & Tsurumaru Storehouse in 360°

-From a castle you “look at” to a castle you can truly feel.
-Survey the stonewall line running from the elevated Honmaru to the Higashi-no-maru with immersive 360° panoramas.
-Explore some of Kanazawa Castle’s oldest nozura-zumi (undressed fieldstone) masonry at the Inui, Tatsumi, and Ushitora Turret Remains; stroll the core of the stronghold at Honmaru Enchi; step up to the Important Cultural Property Tsurumaru Storehouse; and unwind at the glass-fronted Tsurunomaru Rest House.
+From a castle you "look at" to a castle you can truly feel.
+Survey the stonewall line running from the elevated Honmaru to the Higashi-no-maru with immersive 360° panoramas — from the castle's oldest nozura-zumi masonry at the Inui, Tatsumi, and Ushitora Turret Remains to the Important Cultural Property Tsurumaru Storehouse and the glass-fronted Tsurunomaru Rest House.

 Honmaru & Higashi-no-maru